Published: Jul 23, 2019 by C.S. Rhymes

 Create a page, such as products.md or in my case books.md and set it to use the product-category layout.
 This will generate a list of the products, but you can also add some introduction content in the main content section of the page if you so desire.

---- title: Products subtitle: Check out our range of products layout: product-category show_sidebar: false sort: title --- This is some page content and it will appear above the product list.
+This is some page content and it will appear above the product list.

 The last addition to the product pages is reviews.
 If you would like to list some customer reviews on your product pages, then you will need to create a reviews directory inside _data and create a separate file for each product with reviews, named after the product code.
 For example